quatinhe/quatinhe/README.md

 ## Hi there 👋 I'm André

-  I'm currently taking my Masters in Computer Science & Engineering 🎓
+  I'm currently taking my Masters in Computer Science & Engineering 🎓 and working as an AI/ML Engineer at Atos 🤖🧠

   You can find me on:📫